mrclay/minify/docs/FAQ.wiki.md

 ## Is there a minifier for HTML?

-Yes, the class `Minify_HTML` does this.
-It also can accept callbacks to minify embedded STYLE and SCRIPT elements.

-Since Minify_HTML is not fast, there's no _easy way_ to integrate it into dynamic pages, and you'll have to search the archives for ideas of how to use it.
-One opportunity would be when storing HTML (assuming writes are infrequent); e.g., in a DB keep one copy for editing and one minified for serving.
+The class `Minify_HTML` can do this (and minify embedded STYLE and SCRIPT elements), but it's too slow to use directly.
+You'd want to integrate it into a system that caches the output.
+E.g., in a CMS, keep one copy for editing and one minified for serving.

-Minify is not suited for _serving_ HTML pages on a site, though it can be done for small numbers of static pages.
-Look at `Minify_Controller_Page`.

 ## How does it ensure that the client can't request files it shouldn't have access to?

-In 2.1, by default, Minify allows files to be specified using the URI, or using pre-configured sets of files.
-With URI-specified files, Minify is [very careful](Security.wiki.md) to serve only JS/CSS files that are already public on your server, but if you hide public directories--with .htaccess, e.g.--Minify can't know that.
-Obvious Tip: don't put sensitive info in JS/CSS files inside DOC\_ROOT :)
+Minify allows files to be specified using the URI, or using pre-configured sets of files.
+With URI-specified files, Minify is very careful to serve only JS/CSS files that are already public on your server, but if you hide public directories--with .htaccess, e.g.--Minify can't know that.
+Obvious Tip: don't put sensitive info in JS/CSS files inside DOC_ROOT :)

 An included option can disable URI-specified files so Minify will serve only the pre-configured file sets.

 ## Is it used in production by any large-scale websites?

-I'd love to know.
-2.1.1 had 54K downloads and I know the library is powering several [plugins](http://mrclay.org/index.php/2009/01/10/minify-getting-out-there/) these days, at least 3 for WordPress.
+The libraries are used in many CMS's and frameworks, but the use of `index.php` to serve URLs like http://example.com/min/f=hello.js probably is rare.
+Minify is made to drop in place to boost small to medium sites not already built for performance.

+Version 2.1.1 had 54K downloads.

 ## Can I use it with my commercial website or product?

 Yes.
-Minify is distributed under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), which means that you're free to use, modify, and redistribute Minify or derivative works thereof, even for commercial purposes, as long as you comply with a few simple requirements.
-See the [LICENSE.txt](https://github.com/mrclay/minify/blob/master/LICENSE.txt) file for details.
+Minify is distributed under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php).

 ## How can I tell if my server cache is working?